On this page12

 Reading patterns in earth and environment.
 The Arabic version uses dots in sand.
 The Chinese version examines landforms, water flow, compass directions.

-"We hired a geomancer before buying our house," admits David Kim, a software engineer in Seoul.
+"We hired a geomancer before buying our house," admits A Seoul-based software engineer.
 "I'm not superstitious, but the analysis was basically prehistoric environmental psychology.
 Which directions get morning light?
 Where does water naturally flow?
 It made sense even stripped of the mystical language."

 7. Cleromancy / Casting Lots (Universal, Ancient)